Digital mobile radio: Encryption

 Encryption was not defined in the initial releases of the DMR standard, so each DMR radio manufacturer added its own encryption protocol.
 These early encryption protocols are therefore incompatible with each other.
-For example, Hytera's Basic Encrypt encryption is completely incompatible with Motorola's Basic Encrypt encryption or Tytera's Basic Encrypt encryption.
+For example, Hytera's Basic Encrypt encryption is completely incompatible with Motorola's Basic Encrypt encryption or Hytera's Basic Encrypt encryption.

 The DMRA now manages an interoperable voice and data encryption scheme for DMR.
 40 Bit ARC4, 64 bit DES, 128 and 256 bit AES options are defined.
 These encryption schemes are interoperable between manufacturers and support voice call late entry, multiple keys, and with no discernible degradation of voice quality.

 Some DMR encryption algorithms have been released, such as PC4, released in 2015 with source code available.
 PC4 is a block cipher specifically designed for DMR radio communication systems, using 253 rounds and a key size from 8 bits to 2112 bits.
 The block size is 49 bits, which is equal to the size of an AMBE+ DMR voice frame.

 A firmware that implements PC4 encryption is available for the Tytera MD-380 and MD-390 radios.

 In Motorola Basic Encryption, AMBE frames are encrypted by simple XOR using one of 255 possible static keys.

 The Basic mode from other manufacturers offers 10-, 32-, or 64-character keys to produce a 882-bit fixed string of random characters that is combined via XOR with AMBE frames.
 The entire superframe, rather than each individual AMBE frame, is XORed with this longer static key.

 A superframe contains 18 AMBE frames, i.e. 882 bits, and it is these 882 bits that will be encrypted with this 882-bit fixed string.

 PC4 encryption mode encrypts an entire 49-bit frame in ECB mode.
 A single bit that differs makes the entire encrypted block completely different.

 For the Enhanced (ARC4) or Advanced (AES) mode, each complete superframe is also encrypted with a 32-bit IV (initialization vector).

 As a result, the encryption is no longer fixed for the same key, but changes with each superframe, improving security.

-In the DMR standard does not leave any room to store this IV, so the IV (with the addition of an error-correcting code, for a total of 72 bits) replaces 4 low-order bits in each 49-bit AMBE frame.
+The DMR standard does not leave any room to store this IV, so the IV (with the addition of an error-correcting code, for a total of 72 bits) replaces 4 low-order bits in each 49-bit AMBE frame.
 These 4 bits are therefore lost, degrading the voice quality, which is not the case with fixed ciphers in Basic mode.
 The 72-bit encoded IV is thus spread across all 18 AMBE frames in the superframe.